Quick Answer

 Email version: "This provision allocates risk in advance if a specific event happens, such as overdue payment after the agreed due date, delayed client inputs, or cancellation after a committed phase starts.
 It is not a fine.
 It is a pre-agreed way to handle losses tied to project disruption."

 Keep the wording contractual, not emotional.
-"This applies if the project is abandoned after [defined notice trigger]" is much stronger than personality-based language.
+"This applies if the project is abandoned after the agreed notice event" is much stronger than personality-based language.

 When you make concessions, narrow the trigger before you cut the amount.
 Specific milestones and triggering events can reduce friction and are often easier to defend later.